CudoVentures/cosmos-gravity-bridge/readme.md

 - There must be a validator set update made on the Ethereum contract by calling the `updateValset` method at least once every Cosmos unbonding period (usually 2 weeks).
 This is because if there has not been an update for longer than the unbonding period, the validator set stored by the Ethereum contract could contain validators who cannot be slashed for misbehavior.
 - Cosmos full nodes do not verify events coming from Ethereum.
 These events are accepted into the Cosmos state based purely on the signatures of the current validator set.
 It is possible for the validators with >2/3 of the stake to put events into the Cosmos state which never happened on Ethereum.
 In this case observers of both chains will need to "raise the alarm".
 We have built this functionality into the relayer.

+## Cudos changes to original Althea GravityBridge
+Since we forked the project, there are several changes that we've made to the repo.
+They are described below

+### Minimum transfer amount from Cudos to Ethereum
+To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing

+A new parameter was introduced in the genesis that is responsible for limiting the minimum amount of funds that could be transfered from Cudos to Ethereum.
+There is no Msg for changing this option.
+It can be modified only by ParamChangeProposal.

+### Minimum transfer amount's fee from Cudos to Ethereum
+To see the changes, compare to this branch: cudos-v0.0.29-base-for-comparing

+A fee is added while making transfers from Cudos to Ethereum.
+The fee can be changes by a transaction from any account that has admin tokens.